 Multiple Issuing Addresses

-A financial institution can issue more than one currency in the Ripple Consensus Ledger from a single issuing address.
+A financial institution can issue more than one currency in the XRP Ledger from a single issuing address.
 However, there are some settings that apply equally to all currencies issued from an address, including the percentage for transfer fees and the global freeze status.
 If the financial institution wants the flexibility to manage settings differently for each currency, the institution must use a different issuing address for each currency.

 An operational address is like a cash register.
 It makes payments on behalf of the institution by transferring issuances to customers and partners.
 To sign transactions automatically, the secret key for an operational address must be stored on a server that is connected to the internet.
 (The secret key can be stored encrypted, but the server must decrypt it to sign transactions.)
 Customers and partners do not, and should not, create accounting relationships with an operational address.